mercybaffour/image-galleria/README.md

 # Image Galleria

-Project inspired by JavaScript Mastery.
-Responsive with draggable image components.
+React project inspired by JavaScript Mastery.
+Responsive with draggable image components using the Unsplash API.